jbd7899/FinalRentcard/docs/features/verify-documents.md

 - Delete option (for tenant's own documents or landlord)
 - Verify option (landlord only)

-### 3. Document Verification (Landlord Side)
+### 3. Document Verification (Individual Landlord Side)

-Landlords can:
+Individual landlords can:
-- Select a tenant from a list
+- Select a tenant from a list for personal review
-- View all documents uploaded by the tenant
+- View all documents uploaded by the tenant with individual attention
-- Preview document contents
+- Preview document contents with personal scrutiny
-- Mark documents as verified
+- Mark documents as verified based on individual judgment
-- Add verification notes (optional)
+- Add personal verification notes reflecting individual insights
-- Reject documents with reason
+- Reject documents with personalized reasoning

 ## Technical Implementation